MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-azure-ad-overview.md

         Set-NAVWebServerConfiguration -KeyName AadAuthorityUri -KeyValue "https://login.microsoftonline.com/<Azure_AD_Tenant_ID>"
         ```

-For the complete setup, see [Configure Azure AD Authentication with OpenID Connect](authenticating-users-with-azure-ad-openid-connect.md).
+For the complete setup with more details, see [Configure Azure AD Authentication with OpenID Connect](authenticating-users-with-azure-ad-openid-connect.md).

-### Configure WS-Federation in version 20
+### Configure legacy WS-Federation in version 20

-Whether you setting up a new deployment or upgrading from an earlier version, you can still use WS-Federation for now.
-The full setup is the same as in earlier versions, except the [!INCLUDE[webserver](../developer/includes/webserver.md)] now includes a setting named `UseLegacyAcsAuthentication`.
-To use Azure AD authentication with WS-Federation, set the value to `true`.
+Whether you setting up a new version 20 deployment or upgrading from version 19 or earlier, you can set up use WS-Federation for now.
+The full setup is the same as in earlier versions, except the [!INCLUDE[webserver](../developer/includes/webserver.md)] now includes a setting named `UseLegacyAcsAuthentication` that you set to `true`.

 For example, using the [!INCLUDE[adminshell](../developer/includes/adminshell.md)], you run the following command:

 ```powershell
 Set-NAVWebServerConfiguration -KeyName UseLegacyAcsAuthentication -KeyValue "true"